 What Is Calorie Cycling?

-Calorie cycling is a method of eating that involves planned increases and decreases in calorie intake, usually by eating more or less carbohydrate.
+Calorie cycling is a method of eating that involves planned increases and decreases in calorie intake, usually by eating more or less carbohydrates.

 There are many calorie cycling protocols to choose from, but most alternate between high-, medium-, and low-calorie days throughout the week.